spcourse/website/index.md

     </tr>
   </tbody>
 </table>

+The course load is of course dependent on your chosen track.
+The actual amount of work it takes to complete the course varies a lot for each student.
+But, as a rough estimate, count at least:

+* 20 hrs per week for the **fast** track,
+* 10 hrs per week for the **standard** track, and
+* 5 hrs per week for the **relaxed** track.

 You don't have to follow the entire Scientific Programming track, **you can also follow a single course**.